joshcanhelp/proper-contact-form/readme.txt

 == Changelog ==

 = 1.0.0 =
+* Adjusted styling on form when styles are active
 * Correct spam blacklist checking
 * Added a setting to remove the nonce on the contact form
 * Fixed the PHP notice caused by incorrect widget loading